ros2/ros2_documentation/source/Tutorials/Configuring-ROS2-Environment.rst

       Not yet available

 According to the way you installed ``colcon_cd`` and where your workspace is, the instructions hereabove may vary, please refer to `the documentation <https://colcon.readthedocs.io/en/released/user/installation.html#quick-directory-changes>`__ for more details.
-To undo this in Linux and macOS, locate your system’s shell startup script and remove the appended source command.
+To undo this in Linux and macOS, locate your system’s shell startup script and remove the appended source and export commands.

 4 Check environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^